cogini/elixir-deploy-template/README.md

 In the simple scenario, a single server is used to build and deploy the app, and also runs the db.
-In that case, we need to log into the build environment and create the db after we have set up the build environment:
+In that case, we need to log into the build environment and create the db after we have set up the build environment.

+Add the db passwords to `config/prod.secret.exs` and create the db:

 ```shell
 MIX_ENV=prod mix ecto.create
 ```

 Then, after building the release, but before deploying the code, we need to update the db to match the code:

 ```shell
 MIX_ENV=prod mix ecto.migrate
 ```

 Surprisingly, the same process also works when we are deploying in a more complex cloud environment.
-We create a build instance in the VPC private subnet which has permissions to talk to a shared RDS database.
-We can then run the ecto commands to create and migrate the db, then build the release and deploy it via a tool like AWS CodeDeploy.
+You can create a build instance in the VPC private subnet which has permissions to talk to a shared RDS database.
+You can then run the Ecto commands to create and migrate the db, build the release and deploy it via AWS CodeDeploy.

 # Changes

 Following are the steps used to set up this repo.
+You can do the same to add it to your own project.

 It all began with a new Phoenix project: